Tuesday, July 29, 2025

 I don't understand why a way to earn a large amount of money fell through when it looked so promising.

-I don't understand why I continue to struggle so much financially.
+I don't understand why I continue to struggle so much financially no matter how hard I work.

-On the flip side, I also don't understand why, after decades of wanting to do so, I'm finally playing guitar again - and on a worship team with my husband to boot.
+On the flip side, I also don't understand why, after decades of wanting to do so, I'm finally playing guitar again - and on a worship team and with my husband.

 I don't understand how I have found a church that I love after years of saying I'd never go to a church (other than Deaf Church) again.

-I don't understand all the amazing opportunities I've gotten over the past few years... and that I was actually able to author a book.
+I don't understand all the amazing opportunities with photography and writing I've gotten over the past few years... and that I was actually able to author a book.

-I don't understand how I met a man who loves me the way I am - fat, with mental and physical health issues, etc - and we got married when he had sworn to be a batchelor all of his life.
+I don't understand how I met a man who loves me the way I am - fat, with mental and physical health issues, etc - and he asked me to marry him even though he had sworn to be a bachelor all of his life.

-I don't understand how I was able to birth a beautiful, talented daughter after years of infertility.
+I don't understand how I was able to birth an amazing, complex, talented daughter after years of infertility.

-At the moment I'm doubting who God is.
-But can I give Him praise for the wonderful things that happen and then deny Him for the bad?
+Right now, I'll admit that I'm doubting who God is.
+But how can I give Him praise for the wonderful things that happen and then deny Him for the bad?
 Are both part of a plan... or is all this meaningless?

 I'll just keep going, and hoping, and trying my best to trust God...